magpylib/magpylib/docs/_pages/page_07_physics_computation.md

 ## Numerical stability

 Many expressions provided in the literature have very questionable numerical stability.
-Most of these issues are fixed in Magpylib, but one should be aware that the results might not have more than 8-10 correct significant figures.
-A detailed treatsie on this topic is work in progress.
+Many of these problems are fixed in Magpylib, but one should be aware that accuracy can be a problem very close to objects, close the z-axis in cylindrical symmetries, at adge extensions, and at large distances.
+We are working on fixing these problems.
+Some details can be found in \[Ortner2022\].

 **References**